Untitled Header Image

 How do I know what the homework is?

 • Each class has an assignment list that shows when lessons, tests, and other assignments with the date each assignment is due.
+This list will be handed out in class and is available in each class on the WEST website.

 • Students will be reminded of the homework each week in class.
 Usually, lessons started in class are the lessons due the following week.